search icon

 Does every business have a board of directors?

 No, not every business has a board of directors.
 Only corporations (like an S Corp or C Corp) have a board of directors.
-Wondering what board of directors examples are for other businesses?
-If you have a limited liability company, the managers or members take on the role of the board of directors.
+Other business entities, such as a limited liability company, have different management structures; for an LLC, the company’s managers or members take on the board of directors’ role.
 State law provides default rules for:

 • Who elects the board of directors